 If you believe all the headlines, in a few short years or even less time, the way meat is grown will radically change.
 Brewing like tanks full of dividing cells will replace farms and factory farms raising livestock, thus no more animals will be slaughtered, all environmental issues- including climate change and water scarcity- will be resolved, world hunger will no longer exist, and deforestation will no longer be necessary.
 Plus best of all there will be meat a plenty that even die-hard vegans can consume with a clear conscience.

 Okay, maybe this representation is a little bit of an exaggeration, but not by much.
-A lot of hyped up marketing spin is involved and has been expended to “position” lab meat, including re-branding it as “clean meat” (in vitro meat, cell meat, and cultured meat also didn’t do so good in the marketing surveys).
+A lot of hyped up marketing spin is involved and has been expended to “position” lab meat, including re-branding it as “clean meat” (in vitro meat, cell meat, and cultured meat all didn’t do as well in marketing surveys).
 That hype involves creating a market for a product line that might otherwise only have a very limited audience and appeal.
 To build a market, consumers have to be dissuaded from consuming real meat.
 So to build an audience a whole litany of out of context statistics are repeated about water footprints, land use, feed efficiency, deforestation, greenhouse gases, health concerns, and animal welfare.

 These stats raise some legitimate concerns, especially with specific forms of production (e.g. CAFO’s), though a lot of this very glib analysis is omitting contradictory information that also has to be taken into consideration.
 Such a glib marketing pitch also fails to mention a few significant issues or shortcomings with cell Ag.
 First, the replacement of an all in one product, livestock (that provides meat, fat, leather, and a myriad of other by-products) with a series of items have to be produced separately in their own bioreactors.
 Second, none of this lab meat will regenerate soil or have any soil health benefit.
 Third, a food (livestock meat), that can be raised on non-competitive food stuffs will be replaced by a product (lab meat) that’s growth will most likely rely on foods humans can consume.
 Fourth, labs with bioreactors to produce large quantities of cellular protein will need a lot of non-intermittent energy, so here too you’re taking a product like grass fed/finished beef that can be produced primarily with solar energy, and replacing it with a product grown in a medium that has to be kept at 98 degrees F in a sterile conditioned environment needing a non-intermittent source of energy for electricity.
 Furthermore, fifth, simply using industrial Ag differently doesn’t reduce collateral damage to the wildlife in ecosystems.
 So death isn’t somehow magically eliminated from the production of a cell Ag meat product.